pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 >
 > This feature is introduced in TiCDC 4.0.3.

-## How do I know whether the replication task runs normally?
+## How do I know whether the replication task is stopped manually?

-You can view the state of the replication tasks by using `cdc cli`.
+You can know whether the replication task is stopped manually by using `cdc cli`.
 For example:

 {{< copyable "shell-regular" >}}